How Are First-Degree Burglary Charges Dealt With?

-I've handled hundreds of burglary cases over the last twenty-five years in the Van Nuys court system.
-I've had a lot of successful results – whether it be getting the case dismissed because all the prosecutors had was DNA and nothing else related to my client, or whether it be getting the case reduced with a situation where a fake gun was used in the San Fernando Valley.
+I've handled hundreds of burglary cases in the Van Nuys court system over the last twenty-five years.
+I've had a lot of successful results.
+Whether it be getting the case dismissed because all the prosecutors had was DNA and nothing related to my client or getting the case reduced with a situation where a fake gun was used in the San Fernando Valley.

-What it really takes is, if you're breaking into somebody's house in the San Fernando Valley then the Van Nuys court will have jurisdiction, and these burglary charges come when it's clear that the person had the intent to commit a felony inside the house – steal the person's property or do something else bad inside the house – then the prosecutors can charge burglary in the Van Nuys court system.
+It takes if you're breaking into somebody's house in the Van Nuys court jurisdiction.
+These burglary charges come when it's clear that the person had the intent to commit a felony inside the house – steal the person's property or do something else wrong inside the house – then the prosecutors can charge burglary in the Van Nuys court system.

-So, these are the most serious charges, the most serious cases when it comes to the Van Nuys court system and it’s crucial that you have a criminal defense lawyer hat has experience and knowledge in the Van Nuys court system and has dealt with burglary cases – knows what it takes to get them reduced and knows what it takes to get them dismissed.
+So, these are the most severe charges, the most severe cases in the Van Nuys court system.
+It would help if you had a criminal defense lawyer who has experience and knowledge in the Van Nuys court system and has dealt with burglary cases – knows what it takes to get them reduced and what it takes to get them dismissed.

-Second-degree burglary doesn't really have to do with a residence.
-It has to do more with a commercial property or a car, where people are trying to break in and steal significant items either in a commercial location like a store or who are breaking into a car to commit a burglary inside the car.
+Second-degree burglary doesn't have to do with a residence.
+It has to do more with a commercial property or a car.
+People are trying to break in and steal essential items either in a retail location like a store or breaking into a vehicle to commit a burglary inside the car.

-These offenses are serious, but obviously they're not as serious as a residential burglary, because a person's home is their castle and we really hold a high value on not breaking into people's homes, but also the prosecutor and judges are citizens just like all of us.
+These offenses are serious, but obviously, they're not as severe as residential burglary because a person's home is their castle, and we hold a high value on not breaking into people's homes.
+Still, the prosecutor and judges are citizens, just like all of us.

-If they see you're breaking into businesses, you're breaking into people's cars, they're going to try to punish you.
+If they see you're breaking into businesses, you're breaking into people's cars; they're going to try to punish you.
 They're going to try to put a mark on your record, a burglary conviction.
-They're going to try to get a felony on your record if they can and they're going to put strict conditions on you so you stop committing these burglaries in the Van Nuys area or in the San Fernando Valley area.
+They're going to try to get a felony on your paper if they can, and they're going to put strict conditions on you so you stop committing these burglaries in the San Fernando Valley area.

-The San Fernando Valley is actually a very nice area and a lot of the prosecutors, the police and the judges live in the San Fernando Valley and they don't want to see people committing burglaries, so they're going to try to do everything they can to stop you.
-Some of the key things they're looking at is protecting the public from people who continue to commit burglaries over and over again.
+This location within LA County is a lovely area, and a lot of the prosecutors, the police, and the judges live in the San Fernando Valley.
+They don't want to see people committing burglaries, so they're going to try to do everything they can to stop you.
+One of the key things they're looking at is protecting the public from people who continue to commit burglaries over and over again.

 Our Strategy With Your Burglary In The Van Nuys Court